-It is an offence for any person or company to operate a permitted activity without a valid environmental permit.
+It is an offence under environmental permitting legislation for any person or company to operate a permitted activity without a valid environmental permit.

 Application evaluation process